-What are the stains?
+What are the black stains on teeth?

-I discovered that the stains are caused by chromogenic bacteria and they feed off of the plaque on the teeth.
+I discovered that the black stains are caused by chromogenic bacteria and they feed off of the plaque on the teeth.
 The fact that our kids were not consumers of tea, coffee, iron supplements, dried fruit and other stain-creating foods leads us to believe that their stains were not caused by these culprits as commonly suggested by dentists.
-Our pediatric dentist said anecdotally that the stains seem to occur more frequently with the Asian and Hispanic population.
+Our pediatric dentist said anecdotally that the black stains seem to occur more frequently with the Asian and Hispanic population.
 It varies in degree of severity.
 I see many posts where adults complain of having these stains, and not being able to keep the stains at bay (frequent dental visits not enough, regular brushing, etc).
 I also read about one frustrated woman whose children had lots of stains recurring as quickly as the day after their dental visit.
 Because it’s bacteria, it needs plaque to grow so it tends to appear along the gumline and in grooves and spots where it is difficult to brush well or where food sugars tend to linger between brushing sessions.

-Our dentist also suggested that the stains decrease and may even disappear with age.
-However, it was unclear to him if this was from better brushing habits or something in the child’s mouth flora that changed.
+Our dentist also suggested that the black stains decrease and may even disappear with age.
+However, it was unclear to him if this was from better brushing habits or something in the child’s mouth flora that changes.
 Unfortunately, bacteria can be transmitted from one child to another and even to an adult!
 My oldest had the staining first, followed by his brother and eventually their dad got it, too.
-Fortunately (knock on wood), my teeth don’t show signs of the bacteria yet (4 years of exposure and counting) which suggests that there can be something in your mouth flora that also prevents its growth.
+Fortunately (knock on wood), my teeth don’t show signs of the chromogenic bacteria yet (4 years of exposure and counting) which suggests that there can be something in your mouth flora that also prevents its growth.
 After all, I kiss my kids and share drinks and food with my kids all the time.